waku-org/nwaku/README.md

 ### Building single test files

-During development it is handful to build and run a single test file.
+During development it is helpful to build and run a single test file.
 To support this make has a specific target:

 targets: